astrace/LensXAstrace-NatalChartApp/frontend/README.md

 The structure of the React components and how they relate to one another *should* be straightforward.

 **One important note**: The website is designed as a single page.
 That is, the landing "page" and the form "page" are not, in fact, separate pages.
-They are two separate *components* rendered on the same page depending on certain logic.
+They are two separate *components* (namely, `Form.tsx` and `Home.js`) rendered on the same page depending on certain logic.
 See logic map [here](./assets/wallet%20connection%20flowchart.pdf).

 ## Deployment